All

 Track LLM evaluation metrics

 To send evaluation scores to OpenTelemetry backends, your application needs to be instrumented via OpenLIT.
-Choose from three instrumentation methods, then simply add collect_metrics=True to track hallucination detection, bias screening, and toxicity filtering metrics.
+Choose from three instrumentation methods, then simply add Metrics are sent to the same OpenTelemetry backend conifgured during instrumentation, check our support destinations for configuration details.

 Running in Kubernetes?
 Try the OpenLIT Operator